The Life and Legacy of Hideyo Noguchi: A Pioneer in Medicine and Research

 To their surprise, these animals showed signs of yellow fever and the human samples were re-examined, finding the same type of spirochete that had already been observed in countries such as Mexico and Ecuador.
 Noguchi was undoubtedly an eminence and was received and fired with honor, it was even noted that he spoke a little Spanish and helped reaffirm the effectiveness of the vaccine and the ‘anti-yellow’ serum.

-According to Javier Mariátegui, Noguchi and Honorio Delgado, a mental health pioneer in Peru, could have met at some point on this trip without knowing that in the future both would give their name to an important institute.
+According to Javier Mariátegui, Noguchi and Honorio Delgado, a mental health pioneer in Peru, might have met at some point on this trip without knowing that in the future both would give their name to an important institute.

 Lunch at the San Lorenzo Island Sanitary Station. (scielo.org.pe/)